 The entire structure of college fosters a learning environment, so it’s no surprise that when you invest time and effort, you’ll become competent in your subject.

 Character development and moral growth are both benefits of attending college.
-Studies show increases among college students in the ability to use principled reasoning to judge moral issues, usually due to the amount of student peer interaction.
+Studies show that college students have the heightened ability to use principled reasoning to judge moral issues, usually due to the amount of student-peer interaction.